 Above: Existing 132kV line crossing the Antonine Wall

-You can find full details of the preferred route and the alternatives we considered, the routeing strategy and the findings of our options appraisal process, in the Routeing and Consultation Document, along with the Preferred Route Option – Update Report which explains how we have modified the proposals since they were first presented in 2021.
+You can find full details of the route and the alternatives we considered, the routeing strategy and the findings of our options appraisal process, in the Routeing and Consultation Document, along with the Preferred Route Option – Update Report which explains how we have modified the proposals since they were first presented in 2021.

 The “Approach to Routeing” document explains how we develop our plans and take account of landscape features and local communities.